2018 Master's Cohort

 Arantxa Ortiz holds a bachelor's degree in interdisciplinary studies (philosophy and linguistics) from the University of California, Berkeley.
 She studies time, especially experiences of timelessness, practices of timekeeping, and disciplinary conceptions of time.
 In her spare time, Arantxa enjoys documenting biological processes, such as decay and aging, through photography and film.

 Nathan Reiser holds a bachelor's degree in philosophy from Ohio State University.
 He finds importance in historical philosophical texts, but is drawn by contemporary philosophical debate.
-He is a staunch fan of the Columbus Blue Jackets of the NHL, but now must get his hockey fix taking in Bruins games at TD Garden.

 Andrew Steele earned his undergraduate degree in philosophy and mathematics from New College of Florida.
 A lover of history, including the history of science and the history of philosophy, he would one day like to work in the field of analytic philosophy of history.
 In his spare time, Andrew enjoys cooking, reading (including French books) playing and listening to music, and watching movies.